RoccoZero/BAIO/README.md

 # Project

-BAIO consists of 2 project that are connected to each other.
+BAIO consists of 2 projects that are connected to each other.

 BAIO project contains, pre-made solutions for specific heroes, often provide a precise combo with premade casting order.